 The event is sponsored by City of London, The Bank of England, Queen Mary’s University London and Connect Wise.Over 45 different companies brought their very latest tech to help students see how they could be part of making and shaping tomorrow’s world.

-Teachers said how the day increased their own awareness of career opportunities in STEM, stimulated fresh ideas for lesson plans and also provided useful contacts with regional employers.
+Teachers said how the experience increased their own awareness of career opportunities in STEM, stimulated fresh ideas for lesson plans and also provided useful contacts with regional employers.
+Upfront of the day they were also invited to one of our teacher events hosted by Government Digital Service and the Department for Digital, Culture, Media and Sport to learn more about opportunities across data,digital and technology.

 “It was an exceptional experience for our students especially among the girls.
 One of my primary motivations was to get the girls interested in this ‘male dominated’ computer science area.
 I can safely say that I think most of the girls that attended have now a different view, especially seeing other females lead and do exciting roles in STEM.
 Having asked a few of them their attitude towards CS has changed” – Computing Teacher, The City Academy, Hackney